syncfusion-content/blazor-docs/blazor/diagram-component/serialization.md

 await Diagram.LoadDiagram(data);
 ```

-## How to save and load the diagram using filestream
+## How to save and load the diagram using file stream

-Diagram provide supports to save and load the diagram using filestream.
+Diagram provide supports to save and load the diagram using file stream.
 The below code illustrates how to download the saved diagram as file.

 ```cshtml
     SfDiagramComponent diagram;